-We knew we would be gaining advantages by automating product licensing, but we wanted to make the transformation as seamless as possible for our customers.
-We felt we were well-positioned to take what Revenera had and integrate it with our product line and create an offering attractive to our customers.
+We knew we would be gaining advantages by automating product licensing, but we wanted to make the transformation as seamless as possible.
+We felt we were well-positioned to take what Revenera had and integrate it with our product line to create an attractive offering for our customers.

 CHUCK SCHWERIN SR. PRODUCT MANAGER OF LICENSING TECHNOLOGIES, MAPINFO

 The MapInfo engineering team worked closely with Revenera Professional Services to familiarize themselves with the changes required to implement activation style licensing.
 An important issue during the deployment was assuring that revenue recognition should not be slowed down by the new licensing process.
 In order for MapInfo to be able to recognize revenue from a sale of MapInfo Professional, customers had to have everything available to them to use the software when they opened the box.
 Although MapInfo Professional updates were delivered electronically, new purchases were delivered by CD.
 It was critical that the new form of automated licensing not affect MapInfo’s ability to recognize revenue.

 Using FlexNet Publisher and FlexNet Operations, MapInfo has implemented a common engineering approach to licensing and entitlement management across its product line, with minimal impact to customers.
 Additional benefits include:

 - More effective day-to-day operations: The new licensing system helps the team achieve consistencies globally across offices, and improve order processing.